Kernel-Based Distributed Q-Learning: A Scalable Reinforcement Learning Approach for Dynamic Treatment Regimes

-Q-learning \citep{watkins1992q} is a typical temporal-difference algorithm that produces a sequence of high-quality actions in RL and has substantially developed in the past decades in health care \citep{yu2021reinforcement,oh2022generalization}, control \citep{moore2011reinforcement,moore2014reinforcement}, recommendation \citep{zhao2017deep,yoganarasimhan2020search}, and other management-related problems \citep{peters2008reinforcement,kalashnikov2018qt,schultz2018deep}.
-In particular, \citet{padmanabhan2017reinforcement} used different reward functions in Q-learning to model different constraints in cancer treatments.
-In contrast to other application areas \citep{gosavi2009reinforcement}, Q-learning for modern DTRs typically has the following important characteristics:
+Q-learning \citep{watkins1992q} is a typical temporal-difference algorithm that produces a sequence of high-quality actions in RL and has {been} substantially developed in the past decades in health care \citep{oh2022generalization}. {Different from other applications, Q-learning for DTRs with a finite horizon (typically small and not exceeding a few tens) commonly has the following important characteristics:}

-$\bullet$ Data structure: Due to the fact that treatment decisions are often made at specific intervals, it is not possible to generate a treatment history of infinite duration.
-When a patient's chronic disease is not effectively treated or managed through a particular treatment plan, they may seek alternative treatment options from other doctors, resulting in treatment records with limited duration.
+$\bullet$ Data structure: When a patient's chronic disease is not effectively treated or managed through a particular treatment plan, they may seek alternative treatment options from other doctors, resulting in treatment records with limited duration.
 Additionally, in Q-learning for DTRs, doctors typically have a limited number of treatment options to choose from based on patients' treatment histories \citep[Chap.1.4]{tsiatis2019dynamic}.
 However, for a given treatment decision, the clinical observations of patients can be unpredictable, resulting in an infinite number of states.
 This makes Q-learning for DTRs distinct from classical tabular-based Q-learning, which focuses on finite actions and states \citep{gosavi2009reinforcement}.
 To summarize, DTRs have finite horizons, and each stage of Q-learning for DTRs has a finite number of actions but an infinite number of states.

-$\bullet$ Task orientation: Unlike other applications of Q-learning \citep{gosavi2009reinforcement}, the treatment decisions made at each key point in Q-learning for DTRs play a crucial role in determining patients' health outcomes, regardless of when these decisions are made.
-For example, a poor treatment decision at some stage may lead to severe negative consequences that cannot be corrected by subsequent treatments.
-As a result, it is not appropriate to assume that the treatment at one point is more important than others, and the common approach of discounting rewards in Q-learning \citep{even2003learning,liu2022provably} is not suitable for DTRs.
-In short, the reward of Q-learning cannot be discounted for DTRs.
+$\bullet$ Task orientation: {For DTRs with a small number of stages, like non-small-cell lung cancer (NSCLC) patients typically undergoing one to three treatment lines \citep{Socinski2007NSCLC}, treatment decisions at each critical point in Q-learning are crucial for determining patient outcomes, regardless of timing.
+Hence, assuming one treatment phase is more critical than others is inappropriate, and the standard Q-learning reward discounting method is unsuitable for such DTRs.}